Rahul-Encoded/Scripting.js/README.md

 ## 🗂️ Project Structure

-This repository is organized into folders and standalone files with numbered labels to guide you systematically, each addressing core JavaScript concepts and advanced techniques.
+This repository is organized into folders and standalone files with NUMBERED LABELS (please follow them) to guide you systematically, each addressing core JavaScript concepts and advanced techniques.

 ---